georgekhananaev/youtube-video-editor-api-uploader/README.md

 #### Here is complete steps:
 Video Editor
 1. Adding intro clip (replace with your own file)
-2. Adding logo (any gif file or edit the code for png, jpg format)
+2. Adding logo (any gif file or edit the code for png, jpg formats)
 3. Adding outtro clip (replace with your own file)

 Video Uploader